 The civil penalty for willful noncompliance of beneficial ownership reporting requirements is a fine of \$500 per day, and criminal penalties include a fine up to \$10,000, imprisonment, or both.
-While Reporting Companies are generally responsible for compliance under the CTA, individuals may be held liable for noncompliance.
-Congress created a safe harbor if a person corrects a BOI report within 90 days.
-Notably, however, this safe harbor does not encompass attempts to evade compliance where the person has actual knowledge that the report initially submitted is inaccurate.
-Congress has also created penalties for the unauthorized disclosure of BOI information, which will likely necessitate additional security measures for all parties involved in reporting.
+While Reporting Companies are generally responsible for compliance under the CTA, individuals may also be held liable for noncompliance.
+Congress created a safe harbor if a person corrects a BOI report within 90 days; however, this safe harbor does not encompass intentional attempts to evade compliance.
+Congress has also created penalties for the unauthorized disclosure of BOI, which will likely necessitate additional security measures for all parties involved in reporting.

-As indicated above, the CTA and its implementing regulations have created a number of new risks and responsibilities - we understand the difficulty in sorting through these new requirements, let alone complying with them.
+As indicated above, the CTA and its implementing regulations have created a number of new risks and responsibilities for tribal entities and citizens - we understand the difficulty in sorting through these new requirements, let alone complying with them.
 If you have any questions about them, or how GableGotwals may be able to help you, please let us know.